TheThingsArchive/ttn/README.md

 - Add the following line to your `/etc/hosts` file:
     `127.0.0.1 router handler`
 - Run `make docker` to build the docker image
 - Run `docker-compose up` to start all backend services in Docker.
-Make sure that Redis and Mosquitto **are not running** on your local machine.
+Make sure that Redis and RabbitMQ **are not running** on your local machine, because they will be started by `docker-compose`.
 - First time only (or when Redis is flushed):
   * Run `docker-compose run broker broker register-prefix 00000000/0 --config ./.env/broker/dev.yml`
   * Restart the backend services